-New Worlds: Sports
+New Worlds: Banking

 Quidditch may not be a very well-designed sport, but one thing J.K.
 Rowling got right — sports can be an important part of a fictional society.
 Comment on the latest New Worlds Patreon essay over at Book View Cafe!